resgateio/resgate/resprotocol.md

 The event payload has the following parameter:

 **idx**
 Zero-based index number of where the value was prior to removal.
+MUST be a number that is zero or greater and less than the length of the collection prior to removal.

 ## Reaccess event